JoseMaese/Crazyflie-Autonomous-Navigation/README.md

-# Quadrotor Autonomous Navigation System
+# Crazyflie Autonomous Navigation

-This Python script controls a quadrotor in a simulated environment using the Webots robotics simulator.
-The key features of the script include:
+This Python script controls a Crazyflie quadrotor in Webots simulator, generating a trajectory using the A* path planning algorithm and following it using PID control.
+Additionally, the script utilizes YOLO for real-time person recognition, causing the quadrotor to stop upon detection.

-- **Obstacle Avoidance:** The quadrotor stops before colliding with obstacles in all directions.
-- **Predefined Path:** The script follows a circular predefined path.
-- **Object Recognition:** Utilizes a YOLO neural network model for real-time object recognition.

 ## Authors